wendyleeyuhuei/golang-101/README.md

   - Buffer size is set to zero.
   - Combines communication with synchronization.

+### Sender & Receiver

+- Receivers always block until there is data to receive.
+- For unbuffered channel, the sender blocks until the receiver has **received** the value.
+- For buffered channel, the sender blocks only until the value has been **copied** to the buffer.
+If the buffer is full, the sender needs to wait until some receiver has retrieved a value.

 ### Concurrency v.s.
 Parallelism (並發與並行)

 ![Concurrency v.s.
 Parallelism](./img/concurrency-vs-parallelism.png)